nburrus/tuxpaint/docs/is_IS.UTF-8/README.txt

         saved, you will be prompted as to whether you want to save it or not.
         (See "Save," below.)

-      + Click the brown 'Erase' (trash can) button at the lower right of the list to erase the selected picture.
+      o Click the brown 'Erase' (trash can) button at the lower right of the list to erase the selected picture.
 (You will be asked to confirm.)

         📜 Note: On Linux (as of version 0.9.22), Windows (as of version